 To make recommendations to manager for more effective ways of working and create and implement agreed changes

-To assess and process any funding claims made by the PVI sector as required and Early Help workforce for attendance at certain courses To ensure that invoice/internal transfer requests are raised and sent to finance for workforce development activities
+To assess and process any funding claims made by the PVI sector as required and Early Help workforce for attendance at certain courses.
+To ensure that invoice/internal transfer requests are raised and sent to finance for workforce development activities

 To implement the Early Years PVI sector late cancellation and non-attendance policy and raise charges in line with this.